musacam/Sentiment-Prediction-Analysis/README.md

 ### README
 This project is for lecture purposes only.
 In this project I tried to implement sentiment prediction analysis for patients.
-It tries to predict whether the patient will die or wont die.
+It tries to predict whether the patient's death will occur or not.
 This prediction made by looking patients discharge summaries.
 Since the data is confidential, I can only share my prediction sentiment analysis implementation.

 Data is provided from MIMIC-3 dataset.
 At the end there is a link attached you can look.